tconbeer/harlequin-odbc/README.md

 # harlequin-odbc

-This repo provides the ODBC adapter for MySQL.
+This repo provides the ODBC adapter for Harlequin.

 ## Installation